Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2022)

 If you’re looking for a payment processing solution that works as well for point-of-sale transactions as it does for online sales, Square is the way to go.

-Their powerful point-of-sale tools allow you to set up in-person contactless payments quickly and easily.
-You can use it to accept payments via card, cash, checks, or gift cards with or without an internet connection.
-It can also generate or print receipts, track your inventory, and more.
+Their powerful point-of-sale (POS) tools allow you to set up in-person contactless payments quickly and easily.
+You can pay with major credit cards like MasterCard, Visa or Amex.
+Google Pay or Apple Pay are also supported.
+Square can also generate or print receipts, track inventory, and more.

-You can also use it as you would PayPal as a way to process online payments on your website or eCommerce store.
+You can also use it as you would PayPal to process online payments on your website or eCommerce store.

 Square Fees/Charges